Ecuador

 • Visit the Darwin Station, which is part of the Charles Darwin Foundation for the Galápagos Islands.

-During this excursion, you and your group will stay at a hotel and on a boat.
+During this excursion, you and your group will stay at a hotel and travel frequently by boat.

 Days 26-28